#1: Start with a great template

 Unless you’re a dab hand with InDesign, or you have a creative team at your disposal, your best starting point is likely to be a solid slide template.
 The ones available in PowerPoint are okay, but they’re being used by thousands of other presenters around the world.

-Websites such as SlideModel provide a whole stack of presentation templates that have been designed to help you deliver specific types of content – whether it’s great looking gantt charts for your project management update, or a more interesting way to visualise a marketing funnel for your sales presentation, they have you covered.
+Websites such as SlideHunter and SlideModel provide a whole stack of presentation templates that have been designed to help you deliver specific types of content – whether it’s great looking gantt charts for your project management update, or a more interesting way to visualise a marketing funnel for your sales presentation, they have you covered.

 Sample slide from SlideModel